-'''

-Usage: spicy-config [options]

-Available options:

---bindir

-Prints the path to the directory where binaries are

-\rightarrowinstalled.

-Prints "debug" or "release", depending on the build.

---build

-\rightarrow configuration.

---cmake-path

-Prints the path to Spicy-provided CMake modules

---cxx

-Print the path to the C++ compiler used to build Spicy

-Print flags for C++ compiler when compiling generated

---cxxflags

-⇔code statically

 --cxxflags-hlto

-Print flags for C++ compiler when building precompiled.
+Print flags for C++ compiler when building precompiled

 →HLTO libraries

 Output flags for working with debugging versions.

 --debug

 --distbase

 Print path of the Spicy source distribution.

 --dynamic-loading

 Adjust -- ldflags for host applications that dynamically

-\hookrightarrowload precompiled modules
+→load precompiled modules

 --have-toolchain

-Prints 'yes' if the Spicy toolchain was built, 'no'
+Prints 'yes' if the Spicy toolchain was built, 'no'...

 →otherwise.

 --have-zeek

 Prints 'yes' if the Spicy was compiled with Zeek support,

-\rightarrow 'no' otherwise.
+→'no' otherwise.

 --help

 Print this usage summary

 Prints the Spicy runtime's C++ include directories

 --include-dirs

 --ldflags

-Print flags for linker when compiling generated code
+Print flags for linker when compiling generated code.

 →statically

 --ldflags-hlto

 Print flags for linker linker when building precompiled,

 →HLTO libraries

 Print standard Spicy library directories.

 --libdirs

 --prefix

 Print path of installation

 --spicy-build

 Print the path to the spicy-build script.

 --spicyc

 Print the path to the spicyc binary.

 --version

 Print the Spicy version as a string.

 --version-number

 Print the Spicy version as a numerical value.

 --zeek

 Print the path to the Zeek executable

 --zeek-include-dirs Print the Spicy runtime's C++ include directories

 --zeek-module-path

 Print the path of the directory the Zeek plugin searches.

 →for .hlto modules

 --zeek-plugin-path

 Print the path to go into ZEEK_PLUGIN_PATH for enabling

 →the Zeek Spicy plugin

 Print the path to the Zeek installation prefix

 --zeek-prefix

 --zeek-version Print the Zeek version (empty if no Zeek available)

---zeek-version-number Print the Zeek version as a numerical value (zero if no.
+--zeek-version-number Print the Zeek version as a numerical value (zero if no.,

-\hookrightarrow Zeek available)
+→Zeek available)

 '''